TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/Architecture/Index.rst

 This section gives an overview of default caches, its usage and behaviour.
 If not stated otherwise, the default database backend with variable frontend is used.

+Since TYPO3 CMS 6.2, the various caches are organized in groups.
+Three groups currently exist:

+pages
+  Frontend-related caches.

+system
+  Low-level caches.
+Flushing low-level caches should be avoided as much as possible, as rebuilding them requires significant resources.

+all
+  All other caches.

+Cache clearing commands can be issued to target a particular group.
+If a cache does not belong to a group, it will be flushed when the "all" group is flushed, but such caches should normally be transient anyway.

+There are :ref:`TSconfig options for permissions <t3tsconfig:useroptions>` corresponding to each group.

+The following caches exist in the TYPO3 CMS Core:

 - cache_core

   - Core cache for compiled php code.
 It should **not** be used by extensions.